-F. Operations:
+Operations:

-The operation model for the RASCAL design was analyzed using a manpower analysis derived from historical X-15 data [11].
+The operation model for the RASCAL design was analyzed using a manpower analysis derived from historical X-15 data [12].
 The RASCAL program will be a reduced manpower program that resembles a small X-plane architecture rather than a massive Space Shuttle architecture.
 A tool was developed in Excel to model the manpower necessary for the RASCAL program based upon the number of flights per year and the premise that one first stage could fly no more than 50 flights per year (TAT greater than 1 week).
 It was assumed that it would take 12 ground operators working on each RASCAL first stage with 26 flight operations officers (X-15 heritage) and one pilot for each first stage.
 There would also be one manager for each first stage aircraft with a minimum of 3 managers.
-The number of people was then multiplied by the average man-year number given for 2004 in Transcost (\$220,500 USD (FY'04)) [12].
+The number of people was then multiplied by the average manyear number given for 2004 in Transcost (\$220,500 USD (FY'04)) [13].
 The necessary supplies were taken to be ten percent of the labor costs for both the ground and flight opes.

-The cost of operating the aircraft was calculated using a USAF average of operations cost per hour of flight [13].
+The cost of operating the aircraft was calculated using a USAF average of operations cost per hour of flight [14].
 This is then multiplied by a conservative 2.5 hours per flight (averaging 230 mph over the flight).
 This then computes the aircraft operating costs.
-New facilities were assumed to be the vehicle assembly building which was set at the cost of a typical hanger with equipment (\$50 M USD(FY'04)).
+New facilities were assumed to be the vehicle assembly building which was set at the cost of a typical hanger with equipment (\$50 M USD (FY'04)).
+A screen shot of the operations model is included as Figure 22.